Volkswagen ID.5 GTX new car review

 Driving experience

-At the same time, Volkswagen has refined its Vehicle Dynamics Manager system for what it calls 'an even greater spread between comfort and dynamics'.
+In recent times, Volkswagen has refined its Vehicle Dynamics Manager system for what it calls 'an even greater spread between comfort and dynamics'.
 It's best to think of this like the conductor of an orchestra, co-ordinating the car's dual motor 4MOTION AWD powertrain, plus its damping and stability systems.
 As previously, there's also an XDS differential for extra cornering traction.
 As before, the GTX variant is the only ID.5 model which can be ordered with Dynamic Chassis Control adaptive damping as an option.
 Add that and the result is a surprisingly keen confection, aided by near-perfect 50:50 weight distribution.
 Which is just as well given the fact that this car has to overcome the drawbacks of its enormous 2.2-tonne kerb weight.
 Cornering is helped by 20-inch wheels with wide 235-section front and 255-section rear tyres.

 + More